fholger/openvr_fsr/README.md

   than the other, try setting `radius` to `2` in the config and check if that fixes it.
 This will disable a performance optimization, but it doesn't always work with all games or headsets.
 - If you encounter missing textures or banding, try setting `applyMIPBias` to `false` in the config.
+- If your tracking stops working or is misbehaving with the mod applied, there is a chance that you copied the mod DLL to the wrong place.
+Please re-read the installation instructions and take special note of the plugin subfolders for Unity and Unreal engines.

 ### Important disclaimer